The Chauvet Cave (a.k.a Caverne du Pont d'arc)

 This magnificent discovery was made in December 1994 and remains one of the most important prehistoric sites to date.
 It was found accidentally by three local cavers - Christian Hillaire, Eliette Brunel-Deschamps and Jean-Marie Chauvet after whom the cave was named.
 It has more recently been the subject of Werner Herzog's new film 'Cave of Forgotten Dreams 3D' .

-The Chauvet cave is situated next to the famous Pont d'Arc , above the old river bed upon which the Ardèche flowed before the archway opened up and changed its course.
-It contains a vast array and unique collection of cave paintings dated up to 32,000 years old which makes them the oldest cave paintings in the world.
+The Chauvet cave is situated next to the famous Pont d'Arc, above the old river bed upon which the Ardèche flowed before the archway opened up and changed its course.
+It contains a vast array (more than 1000) and unique collection of cave paintings dated between 32,000 - 36,000 years old which makes them some of the oldest cave paintings in the world.
 The cave, along with the Pont d'arc has recently been awarded UNESCO world heritage status (June 2014).

 These paintings contain images of animals such as the ibex, mammoth, giant stags, horses, lions, bears, rhinos and even an owl!
 What makes these paintings even more extraordinary is the expressive techniques that are used, such as the use of perspective in the 'panel of horses' which shows several animals on the same plane, or with the impression of movement shown by the duplication of the bison's horn and hooves.
 The cave was also strewn with cave bear skulls, one of which was found placed carefully upon a high slab as if on an alter.